HarshamIrfan/NLP-Sentiment-Analysis---RoastMe/README.md

-# 🌀 MoodSwing: NLP Sentiment Analysis – RoastMe 🤖
+# 🌀 MoodSwing: NLP Sentiment Analysis 🤖

 **MoodSwing** is a fun and sassy NLP-powered web app that roasts or compliments users based on the sentiment of their input — or lets them override the mood with an emoji-style slider.